Bangladesh country brief

-- In November 2019, then Assistant Trade Minister, Hon Mr Mark Coulton MP, and visiting Bangladesh Commerce Minister, Mr Tipu Munshi met in Sydney for the inaugural Australia-Bangladesh Trade Conference.
+- in November 2019, then Assistant Trade Minister, the Hon Mr Mark Coulton MP, and Bangladesh Commerce Minister, Mr Tipu Munshi, met in Sydney for the inaugural Australia-Bangladesh Trade Conference

-- In September 2019, Foreign Minister Payne visited Bangladesh and met with Prime Minister Hasina and participated in the 3rd Indian Ocean Rim Association (IORA) Blue Economy Ministerial Conference.
+- in September 2019, former Minister for Foreign Affairs, Senator the Hon Marise Payne, visited Bangladesh and met Prime Minister Hasina and participated in the 3rd Indian Ocean Rim Association (IORA) Blue Economy Ministerial Conference

-- In April 2018, then Prime Minister Malcolm Turnbull met with Prime Minister Sheikh Hasina, who was visiting Sydney for the 2018 Global Summit of Women.
+- in April 2018, then Prime Minister Malcolm Turnbull met Prime Minister Sheikh Hasina, who was visiting Sydney for the 2018 Global Summit of Women.

 Trade and investment relationship

-Bangladesh has achieved impressive economic growth in the last decade (averaging over six per cent) and plans to graduate from Least Developed Country status in 2024.
-Australia and Bangladesh intend to pursue new opportunities to promote trade and investment so that we can support a shared economic recovery from COVID-19.
+Bangladesh has achieved impressive economic growth in the last decade (averaging over six per cent each year) and will graduate from Least Developed Country status in 2026.
+Australia and Bangladesh are pursuing new opportunities to promote trade and investment under the Australia-Bangladesh Trade and Investment Framework Arrangement.

-In 2018-19, Australia’s two-way goods and services trade with Bangladesh grew to over $2.5 billion, with two-way trade in goods valued at $1.9 billion.
-Agricultural products and cotton are among Australia’s key merchandise exports to Bangladesh, while clothing and textiles are key imports.
+In 2019-20, Australia’s two-way goods and services trade with Bangladesh grew to over $2.6 billion, with two-way trade in goods valued at $2.0 billion.
+Agricultural products are among Australia’s top exports to Bangladesh, clothing and textiles are key imports.
 As a Least Developed Country, products from Bangladesh enter Australia duty-free and quota-free.

 While challenges remain to doing business, Bangladesh offers increasing long‑term commercial opportunities to Australian companies operating in education services, food and beverages, agribusiness and energy and minerals.
-Australian businesses are well placed to provide services and equipment for energy and infrastructure developments in Bangladesh.
-Bangladesh’s geographic position, including its seaports, provide further economic opportunities through regional integration.
-Weak infrastructure, skills shortages and the governance environment are, however, key constraints to growth and doing business in Bangladesh.
+Australian businesses are well placed to provide services and equipment for energy and infrastructure developments.

 For more information on developing commercial links with Bangladesh, please see the Austrade website.